aotarola/otarola.me/content/hello-world.md

 So I was motivated but had no goal in mind, and you know, motivation [is an ephemereal thing][ephemereal-motivation].

-This time I have a clear and simple goal; hone my coding/writing skills by writing at least one article a month 💪 .
+This time I have a clear and simple goal; hone my coding/writing skills by writing at least one article a month during a year 💪 .

 [ephemereal-motivation]: https://www.psychologytoday.com/us/basics/motivation